uabrc/uabrc.github.io/docs/workflow_solutions/shell.md

 ### Submit and manage jobs on Cheaha

-See our [SLURM Section](../cheaha/slurm/introduction.md) for more detailed information.
+See our [Slurm Section](../cheaha/slurm/introduction.md) for more detailed information.

 ### Manage permissions of files and directores (`chmod`)